Most organizations expect growth to create momentum.

 Before adding more people, initiatives, or plans, ask this:

-Where in our organisation does scaling assume certainty that no longer exists?
+Where in our organization does scaling assume certainty that no longer exists?

 If you can’t answer that clearly, scaling will continue to reduce leverage, not increase it.